You’ve just had a successful business launch and want to grow your online presence fast. Or maybe you’ve been running your business for

 You’ll also get insights into the keywords that are bringing the most people to your website, so you can update your copy to include those words and get more organic (unpaid) traffic.

 Online travel agents (OTAs) are an excellent discovery tool for new tourism companies.
 Yes, their high commission rates suck.
 But, the truth is OTA’s expose you to an audience you wouldn’t be able to find on your own.
-Especially in the beginning.
+Especially in the beginning, when you’ve just become a tour operator.

 Search Google for any tour in a specific city.
 I bet the top results are either TripAdvisor, Viator or the top company in the area.